Michael A. O’Neill

 The 1900 census has 50-year-old Mary Gallagher living at 113 Reed Street with all of her six living children.
 Her husband, James, was not listed, however: Five years after arriving in Philadelphia, on 15 April 1899, he passed away from pneumonia.
 There’s a story that Delia’s daughter, Mary Devaney O’Neill, told about a family member running such a high fever that they put him in a bathtub full of ice water to bring it down.
 Instead, the shock killed him.
 Mary’s future daughter-in-law, Anne O’Neill believes this must have been James Gallagher.

 The census revealed some other interesting tidbits: the Gallaghers had more than six children.
 Mary reports she bore no less than thirteen, meaning seven were either stillborn or died very young.
-Perhaps this explains the five-year gap between Edward and Mary’s wedding and the birth of their eldest, Anna.
+Perhaps this explains the five-year gap between James and Mary’s wedding and the birth of their eldest, Anna.
 It also may explain why Delia was sent to live with her grandparents: add one or two ill children on top of Sabina and James, and Mary could have been overwhelmed.

 All of the adult daughters are working in 1900: Anna was a “sales lady,” while Delia and Ellen were both dress makers (though Delia had been unemployed for the past three months).
 Michael’s occupation was illegible (it might say “Agent”), but he had been unemployed for twelve months.
 Eleven-year-old James was in school; while fifteen-year-old Sabina—who had no occupation listed—may have been helping Mary keep house.